httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 The `port` is the port to which the UA made the original request that failed the CT compliance check.
 It is provided as an integer.

-The `effective-expiration-date` is the Effective Expiration Date for the Expect-CT Host that failed the CT compliance check.
-It is provided as a string formatted according to Section 5.6, "Internet Date/Time Format", of
+The `effective-expiration-date` is the Effective Expiration Date (see
+{{storage-model}}) for the Expect-CT Host that failed the CT compliance check.
+It is provided as a string formatted according to Section 5.6, "Internet Date/Time Format", of {{!RFC3339}}.
-{{!RFC3339}}.

 The `served-certificate-chain` is the certificate chain, as served by the Expect-CT Host during TLS session setup.
 It is provided as an array of strings,